 So, what got me into youth work?

 I have always wanted to work with young people.
 When I was 17, I was predicted two As and 2 Bs in my A-Levels and my plan in life was to go to Lancaster University and become a geography teacher.
 That quickly changed when a cavernoma (cluster of abnormal blood vessels) erupted in my left temporal lobe and made me epileptic, having up to 7 seizures a day which mostly affected my speech and memory.
 This changed my life significantly with me having to stop hobbies, driving, social life, changing my A-level results to 2 Ds and being told I had around 10 years left to live.
+What frustrated me the most was how differently people saw and treated me simply because I was given the label of being disabled.
 However, I wasn’t giving up and instead started to volunteer.
 Aged 19, I did a gap year with YFC doing youth work in Dudley, after which I volunteered in the Church circuit across Rochdale and the Pennines.
 When I was almost 21, I became very fortunate and had the cavernoma removed, which literally saved my life and left me seizure free.
-Going through this experience as a teenager made me want to work with young people even more, help those who need it and do as much as possible to help improve lives and services for young people.
+Going through this experience as a teenager made me want to work with young people even more, help those who need it, listen to those going through struggles in life with circumstances they have no control over and I want to do as much as possible to help improve lives and services for young people.
 This led to me doing my BA Hons Degree in Youth and Community Work and Applied Theology at Oxford Brookes University and after graduating 10 years ago, I got a job with Rochdale Youth Service, firstly as a detached youth worker in Heywood and Middleton, then an area worker in Spotland, Falinge and Syke and now focusing on youth voice.
 I am still thoroughly loving my job and those I work with, especially when you see over the years what positive difference it makes to the lives of young people!

 What else do I do?